rikp777/Portfolio/content/projects/minor/learning-objectives.md

 ## LO3

 This chapter will focus on a peer review of my project skills and feedback from my coach, stakeholders, and other external sources.
-It will also review and analyze things as well as my contributions to professional writing and communication tasks which include presenting, interviewing, relationship management, and advising.
+It will also review and analyze things as well as my contributions to professional writing and communication tasks which include presenting, interviewing, relationship management and advising.
 It will also cover the ethical aspects of my professional development as a security professional.

-### Peerassement
+### Peerassement (1)

 Below are the points that can be seen as given by my teammates within my project group.
+Score evaluation 1 t/m 5

 | ***Description\***                                           | **Marks** | --   | --   | --   | --   |
 | ------------------------------------------------------------ | --------- | ---- | ---- | ---- | ---- |